Kafka

 • Broker - a single kafka server (replicated for high-availability)

-• Topic (aka Stream) - logical category; group of partitions, can be spread across multiple brokers; no ordering of incoming messages guaranteed
+• Topic (aka Stream) - logical entity; group of partitions, can be spread across multiple brokers; no ordered storage of messages is guaranteed on this abstraction level

 • Publisher - writes messages to topics

-• Consumer and Consumer Group - read messages from topics by taking ownership of specified partitions
+• Consumer and Consumer Group - reads and writes messages from topics by taking ownership of specified partitions

 • Zookeeper - management component; stores cluster metadata, clients information, routes writes exclusively to leader broker and reads to both leader and follower brokers